 Hoi An.
 Fast gaining status as Vietnam’s culinary capital, the atmospheric river town of Hoi An is quite rightly one of Vietnam’s top destinations.
 The big draw here is the Old Town Quarter, a lantern-lit labyrinth of ancient Indochine architecture, traders’ houses, and temples, a short bike ride through rural countryside from Hoi An’s other major draw—its beaches.

 Danang and Around.
-Two miles from Central Vietnam’s main airport is Danang City, a buzzy urban sprawl of skyscrapers and colonial architecture with a vibrant dining and nightlife scene.
+Three kilometers (2 miles) from Central Vietnam’s main airport is Danang City, a buzzy urban sprawl of skyscrapers and colonial architecture with a vibrant dining and nightlife scene.
 The luxury beach resorts along the city’s coastline are the main attraction, along with the Marble Mountains.

 DMZ Once one of the most heavily militarized areas in the world and the setting for some of the bloodiest battles of the Vietnam War is the DMZ.
 Hamburger Hill, Khe San, the Rockpile, and the Vinh Moc Tunnels are all located here.

 Phong Nha Ke Bang National Park.
 Hang Son Doong is the world’s largest cave, but it’s just one of many in this spectacular park, where a vast network of underground caves, awesome jungle scenery, and fascinating history form the perfect backdrop for outdoor adventure.